ashanren/TV-Downloader-Bot/README.md

 # TV-Downloader-Bot

-a few simple bots to download tv shows from various websites.
-Currently only fmovies
+a few simple bots to download tv shows from various websites

 Fmovie have been recently updated so bot not working currently

+Seriesonline is operational

 # Core Dependencies

 -pip

 -Node.js